BiAPoL/blog/docs/mara_lampert/getting_started_with_mambaforge_and_python/readme.md

 ```json
 conda install <package name>=version
 ```
 It is considered good practice to write down the versions you are using to ensure compatibility between packages and to trace bugs.
-For further information see also the mamba user guide [here](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html#mamba).
+For further information see also the conda user guide [here](https://docs.readthedocs.io/en/stable/guides/conda.html).

 ## Deactivation or Deletion of an environment